Another relation among the neutrino mass-squared differences?: Abstract

 \section{Abstract}

-Determining absolute neutrino masses remains a central challenge in particle physics.
-Relations among the neutrino mass-squared differences could facilitate this determination and shed additional light on the underlying mass-generation mechanism.
-Inspired by recent global fits of neutrino oscillation parameters, we propose a simple algebraic relation between~$\Delta m^2_{21}$ and~$\Delta m^2_{31}$.
-It provides a framework to analytically manipulate these parameters and admits specific physical interpretations.
-In particular, the results may point toward a vanishing $\nu_1$ mass.
+Determining the absolute neutrino mass scale remains a compelling challenge in particle physics.
+Establishing precise mathematical connections among the neutrino masses could significantly facilitate this task and shed additional light on the underlying mass-generation mechanism.
+We highlight the possible existence of a simple algebraic relation between the mass-squared differences,~$(\sqrt{\Delta m^2_{31}}+\sqrt{\Delta m^2_{21}})/(\sqrt{\Delta m^2_{31}}-\sqrt{\Delta m^2_{21}})=\sqrt{2}$, which exhibits excellent agreement with the central values of recent global fits of neutrino oscillation data.
+We investigate the implications of adopting this ansatz and how it reduces the number of independent parameters in the neutrino sector.
+Notably, for a vanishing $\nu_1$~mass, this expression directly simplifies to the elegant Fritzsch relation:~$\sqrt{m_2/m_3}=\tan{(\pi/8)}$.